lizmat/raku-all-modules/jsimonet/log-any/readme.md

 Log::Any.add( Log::Any::Pipeline.new( :asynchronous ), :pipeline('other'), :overwrite );
 ```

-** Asynchronous pipelines can contains messages to handle when a program reaches its end, so theses messages will not be logged. **
+** Asynchronous pipelines can contains messages to handle when a program reaches its end, so these messages will not be logged. **

 ## Continue on match